backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Encryption.md

 > Both the *master keys* and the *unencrypted data* should never be sent to AWS to comply with the strict compliance and regulatory requirements of the company.
 > In this case we use *Client side encryption with client side master key*.
 If question had only mentioned unencrypted data as the requirement then we could have used Client side encryption with KMS CMK.

-> [!note] There is no auditing when we use client side encryption with client keys.
-If the question mentions auditing then always go for KMS key options.
+> [!note]- There is no auditing when we use client side encryption with client keys.
+> If the question mentions auditing in client side encryption then go for KMS key.